-The District consists of ten elementary schools, three middle schools and three high schools, serving 11,600 students.
-The District serves a 75 square-mile suburban, urban, and rural area in Chester County, Pennsylvania and is comprised of West Chester Borough and the surrounding townships of East Goshen, West Goshen, East Bradford, West Whiteland, Westtown, and Thornbury in Chester County and Thornbury Township in Delaware County.
-During 2014-2015, there were nearly 1,000 professional staff, of which 70 percent held a master's degree or higher.
-Seven of the District's schools have been awarded as Blue Ribbon Schools by the U.S. Department of Education, and in 2014, ten of the District's schools received the Governor's Schools of Excellence awards.
+The District consists of ten elementary schools, three middle schools, and three high schools, serving 11,474 students.
+The District serves a 75 square-mile suburban, urban, and rural area in Chester County, Pennsylvania and is comprised of West Chester Borough and the surrounding townships of East Goshen, West Goshen, East Bradford, West Whiteland, Westtown, and Thornbury in Chester County, and Thornbury Township in Delaware County.
+During 2015-2016, there were nearly 1,000 professional staff, of which over 76 percent held a master's degree or higher.
+Seven of the District's schools have been awarded as Blue Ribbon Schools by the U.S. Department of Education.
+All three West Chester Area School District high schools are: ranked in the top 20 out of 676 high schools in Pennsylvania by SchoolDigger.com, on Newsweek's top 500 public high schools in the nation for 2015, and PIAA District and State Qualifiers in multiple sports.